 At the end of each reporting period the Credit Union determines whether there is any evidence of an impairment indicator for property, plant and equipment and intangibles.
 If any indication exists, or when annual impairment testing for an asset is required, the Credit Union estimates the asset's recoverable amount.
 The recoverable amount of an asset or cash-generating unit ("CGU") is the higher of the fair value less costs of disposal and the value in use.
 Value in use is the present value of the future cash flows expected to be derived from an asset or cash-generating unit.
-Where assets do not operate independently of other assets, the recoverable amount of the relevant CGU is estimated.
+Where assets, the recoverable amount of the relevant CGU is estimated.